wdi-sg/gitbook-2018/02-js/js-functions/functions-extra.md

   - write a function counter which will:
     - increment count by 1 and print it
     - clearInterval after the count hits 5

 1.2.5

+  - Write a program with the same functionality as above 1.2.4 using setTimeout instead of setInterval
+  - hint: you will need to call the timer function within the counter function to continue the count

+1.2.6

   - create a function that takes in an array and a callback as parameters